toluay/azuredeploy1-46045/backend/README.md

 # azuredeploy1_46045

-This is a repository for a web application developed with Django, built with [Crowdbotics](https://crowdbotics.com)
+This is a repository for a web application developed with Django(my app), built with [Crowdbotics](https://crowdbotics.com)

 ## Table of Contents